RedHatGov/fips-compliant-vault/README.md

     #
     # List of providers and their preference orders (see above):
     #
-    security.provider.1=sun.security.pkcs11.SunPKCS11 <path-to-nss-configuration-file>
+    security.provider.1=sun.security.pkcs11.SunPKCS11 <path-to-nss-pkcs11-config-file>
     security.provider.2=sun.security.provider.Sun

 Make sure to renumber the other providers.
-Also, the <vault-directory>
-must be the full path to the vault directory which is read/writable by the user that is running jboss.

 Finally, in the EAP configuration file, make sure that you enable the ssl connector: